-Pro tip: To gain a competitive edge over buyers who rely only on the listings platforms above, visit a variety of brokerage websites and sign up to receive alerts about newly listed apartments that fit your criteria.
-The reason is that brokerages that belong to REBNY (this basically includes every brokerage in Manhattan as well as many brokerages in Brooklyn and Queens) have up to 48 hours to share their listings with other REBNY brokerages.
-During that 48-hour period, brokerages can market listings exclusively to their own buyers in hopes of capturing both sides of the commission, meaning if you sign up for an alert, you may get a jump on an exclusive listing during that time.
+Pro tip: To gain a competitive edge over buyers who rely only on the listings platforms listed above, visit a variety of brokerage websites and sign up to receive alerts.
+Why?
+Because brokerages that belong to REBNY (which includes most in Manhattan as well as many in Brooklyn and Queens) have up to 48 hours to share their listings with other REBNY brokerages.
+During that 48-hour period, brokerages can market listings exclusively to their own buyers in hopes of capturing both sides of the commission—so if you sign up to get alerts, you may get a jump on an exclusive listing during that window.

-We've listed some reputable brokerages below.
+We've listed some reputable brokerages alphabetically below.
 For a more extensive list of REBNY-member brokerages, click here.

 Douglas Elliman (NYC, Long Island, Westchester, and the Hudson Valley)